 Menopause and Good Nutrition

-Some risk factors and symptoms associated with aging and menopause can't be changed.
-However, good nutrition can help prevent or reduce certain conditions that may develop during and after menopause.
+Some risk factors and symptoms linked with aging and menopause can't be changed.
+But good nutrition can help prevent or ease certain conditions that may develop during and after menopause.

 Basic Dietary Guidelines for Menopause

 During menopause, eat a variety of foods to get all the nutrients you need.
 Since women's diets are often low in iron and calcium, follow these guidelines:

 Get enough calcium.
 Eat and drink two to four servings of dairy products and calcium-rich foods a day.
 Calcium is found in dairy products, fish with bones (such as sardines and canned salmon), broccoli, and legumes.
 Aim to get 1,200 milligrams per day.

 Pump up your iron.
 Eat at least three servings of iron-rich foods a day.
 Iron is found in lean red meat, poultry, fish, eggs, leafy green vegetables, nuts, and enriched grain products.
 The recommended dietary allowance for iron in older women is 8 milligrams a day.

 Get enough fiber.
 Help yourself to foods high in fiber, such as whole-grain breads, cereals, pasta, rice, fresh fruits, and vegetables.
 Most adult women should get about 21 grams of fiber a day.